Introducing pre-impact air-cushioning effects into the Wagner model of impact theory: Post-impact results for a power-law body profile

 \end{linenomath} as $t\rightarrow\infty$.
 Hence, the dominant balance enforces that $\gamma = 1/n$, and we retrieve the classical Wagner solution in the absence of air at leading order with, \begin{linenomath}

 \end{linenomath} as in (\ref{eqn:Wagnerd}).

 Therefore, for large times, the effect of the air cushioning is lower-order, and the dominant behaviour is again due to the inertia of the liquid alone.
-This is consistent with the comparisons of Wagner theory in the absence of air cushioning with direct numerical simulations in, for example, \cite{Philippi2016} and \cite{Cimpeanu2018}, where the Wagner prediction of the turnover point location is shown to be remarkably accurate once the effect of the entrapped air is accounted for.
+This is consistent with the comparisons of Wagner theory in the absence of air cushioning with direct numerical simulations in, for example, \cite{Cimpeanu2018, Philippi2016}, where the Wagner prediction of the turnover point location is shown to be remarkably accurate once the effect of the entrapped air is accounted for in the numerical results.

 The large-time solution for the force behaves similarly.
 It is straightforward to show that \begin{linenomath}

 \end{linenomath} which is precisely that predicted by classical Wagner theory in (\ref{eqn:WagnerF}).
 While the air-cushioning effects come in at $O(t^{1/n-1})$, it is clear that sufficiently long after the initial touchdown, Wagner theory in the absence of air-cushioning provides a reasonable estimate of the leading-order force on the impactor.